-Many people with mild or moderate osteoarthritis of the knee find that a combination of medication and physical therapy can relieve pain and stiffness and improve mobility.
-At NYU Langone, a team of experts in orthopaedics, rheumatology, and rehabilitation at the Joint Preservation and Arthritis Center creates a treatment plan designed to relieve your symptoms without surgery if possible.
+Many people who have mild or moderate osteoarthritis of the knee find that a combination of medication and physical therapy can relieve pain and stiffness and improve mobility.
+At NYU Langone, a team of experts in orthopedics, rheumatology, and rehabilitation at the Joint Preservation and Arthritis Center creates a treatment plan designed to relieve your symptoms without surgery if possible.

 Our specialists collaborate with you in all aspects of this decision-making process to ensure that treatment fits your lifestyle and helps you reach your goals.

 If osteoarthritis of the knee causes aching pain and limits your ability to move without discomfort, your doctor may recommend an over-the-counter pain relief medication.
 Many doctors recommend acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), which include aspirin, ibuprofen, and naproxen.
 These medications are taken by mouth and are available at drugstores.

 Acetaminophen blocks pain signals that travel from the site of an inflamed joint to the brain, and NSAIDs relieve pain and swelling that result as the body’s immune system responds to joint damage caused by arthritis.
 Many people find that these medications alleviate aching and stiffness, making movement easier and helping them remain active.

 Acetaminophen is safe in moderate doses, but it has been linked with liver damage with long-term use at high doses.
 NSAIDs may also cause side effects such as high blood pressure, headaches, upset stomach that sometimes leads to stomach ulcers, and kidney disease.
 Your doctor can explain the risks and recommend a safe regimen for you based on your symptoms, age, and other medical conditions that could affect or interact with these medications.